yannisl/gotex/tabular/README.md

 # tabular

-This package provides supporting routines for creating LaTeX tables using go.
+This package provides supporting routines for creating LaTeX tables using Go.

 Get the package using: